Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento has a 5-5 record against the spread while going 5-5 overall in its last 10 games.
+- Sacramento has gone 5-5 over its past 10 contests, with a 6-4 record against the spread in that span.

-- The Kings have hit the over in three of their last 10 games.
+- Three of the Kings' last 10 contests have hit the over.

 - Sacramento is 34-15 against the spread and 40-9 overall when it scores more than 117.1 points.